staticdev/ansible-role-firefox/README.md

 # Ansible Role: Firefox

-Installs firefox and optionally creates profiles with extensions.
+Installs Firefox and optionally creates profiles with extensions.
-Extensions are installed but need to be manually enabled from firefox.
+Extensions are installed but need to be manually enabled from Firefox.

 ## Requirements